Roots and Radishes

 Healthier soft ginger molasses cookie ingredients

 • White whole wheat or spelt flour - Both will work!
-This surprised me at first, but I'm glad to know that spelt flour works really well as a healthier flour swap for all-purpose flour in cookies.
+This surprised me at first, but I'm glad to know that spelt flour can be swapped in for all-purpose flour in cookies.

 • Egg - Richness, moisture, and binding all our ingredients together.

 • Coarse sugar - Many ginger molasses cookie recipes are rolled in sugar, which is delicious if that's what you have.
-But coarse sugar (I use the raw turbinado sugar from Whole Foods) provides an unbeatable sweet crunch... the perfect complement to a chewy cookie!
+But coarse sugar (I use the raw turbinado sugar) provides an unbeatable sweet crunch... the perfect complement to a chewy cookie!
+Plus, it makes them sparkle.

-Dry ingredients for healthier ginger molasses cookies, whisked together in clear glass bowl
+Dry ingredients for healthier ginger molasses cookies in a bowl.

 Wet ingredients for healthier ginger molasses cookies in glass bowl, with hand mixer beating the ingredients together